 Lupus is an autoimmune disease.
 This means your immune system attacks healthy cells and tissue by mistake.
 Systemic lupus erythemotosus (SLE) is the most common type.
-If you have a type of lupus called systemic lupus erythematosus (SLE) and you are thinking about getting pregnant, you may worry about how it will affect you and your baby.
-Most women who have SLE can have normal pregnancies and healthy babies.
+If you have lupus and are pregnant or trying to get pregnant, you may worry about how it will affect you and your baby.
+Most women who have lupus can have normal pregnancies and healthy babies.
 However, all women who have lupus and are pregnant are considered to have a “high risk” pregnancy.
-It is important to plan ahead and get adequate medical care.
-Talk to your doctor about what you can do to prepare for your pregnancy.
+It is important to plan ahead and get adequate medical care before, during, and after your pregnancy.

-- Blood clots that can affect the placenta.
+- Blood clots.
 Blood clots can interfere with the supply of oxygen and nutrition the placenta delivers to the baby.
 Blood clots can also put the mother’s health at risk.

-Women who have lupus are at higher risk of miscarrying (about 10%) or delivering early (about 30%).
-However, most women who have SLE deliver healthy babies.
+- Women who have lupus are at higher risk of miscarrying (about 10%).

-If you have SLE and get pregnant while you are having symptoms, you are at greater risk of having problems.
-Any of the following can increase your risk and require additional monitoring:
+If you get pregnant while you are having symptoms of lupus, you are at greater risk of having problems.
+You may need additional monitoring if:

-- Your kidneys, heart or lungs are affected by SLE.
+- Your kidneys, heart, or lungs are affected by lupus.

 - You have high blood pressure.